North Bridge Refurbishment

 Transport and Environment Convener | The City of Edinburgh Council

-The City of Edinburgh Council need a full refurbishment to secure one of Scotland’s most iconic structures, which is rapidly deteriorating.
+The City of Edinburgh Council requires a complete refurbishment of one of Scotland's most iconic structures, which is rapidly deteriorating.
+We are working alongside Balfour Beatty to restore this landmark, ensuring its preservation for future generations.

 After years of heavy use, exposure to the elements and limited maintenance due to poor access, the historic, Grade A-listed North Bridge is beginning to crumble.